DiaAzul/Posh-Predictive-Text/README.md

 If you have a problem then raise an issue on the project issue tracker.
 If you have a suggested code improvement then submit a pull request.

-If you wish to add support for another command line tool then read the developer documentation on the project web site ()[].
+If you wish to add support for another command line tool then read the [developer documentation on the project web site](https://posh-predictive-text.readthedocs.io/en/latest/pages/development.html).
 This will explain how the syntax tree files are developed, processed and integrated into the tool.

 ## Links